Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/session-types.md

   invitation sent from you or anyone already in the session.

 - **Closed Crew Session**: Only players in your Crew on Social Club can join the session.
 They can join without an invitation.
-You cannot invite anyone not in your Crew to the session.
+Anyone who is not in your Crew cannot join the session.

 - **Crew Session** (with customizable number of Crews): Should work like a Closed Crew Session but is able to contain players from more than one Crew.